You both have debts, you both know it’s time to tackle them and you want to do this together.

 I think this combination can be missed when interlocking IVAs are proposed.
 The creditors of the “solvent” partner have no reason to accept an IVA, but this may not be clear to them if they only see a joint budget.

 This combination tends to be feasible when both partners are working and one of them has a lot more income compared to their debts than the other one does.
 The big advantage again is letting one person retain a good credit record.

 Also if the couple own a house, this protects the equity of one half of the couple totally.

 The implications of large joint debts

-If the couple has large joint debts, and one of them chooses a form of insolvency, then and the other one doesn’t, the solvent partner has to repay the debt.
+If one person chooses a form of insolvency and the other one doesn’t, the solvent partner has to repay the debt.
 See Joint debts – what happens in an IVA/DRO/bankruptcy for details.

 IVA firms say they explain this to some setting up an IVA.
-But sometimes the message doesn’t get across, and the solvent partner gets a nasty shock when they are chased for the whole remaining debt, not just “their half” of the debt after the IVA has completed.
+But sometimes the message doesn’t get across, and the solvent partner gets a nasty shock when they are chased for the whole remaining debt, not just “their half” of the debt.

 This doesn’t change the above discussion about when different choices may be sensible.
 But it makes it important that a solvent partner is well informed about how their partner’s insolvency will affect them.

 Your case is of course completely individual and there could be good reasons why an unusual combination would be best for you!